nenovrak/The-Arrowhead-Framework-Quick-Reference/definitions/sProsumer.md

 7. The scheduler: this is the (main) slice that starts up the registry of services, keeps track scheduled events, such as reading a temperature sensor every 0.1 second, or renewing authorization tokens when they are about to expire.
 In other words, the prosumer responds to service requests made to the server of slice 1 or to scheduled events of slice 7.

 A service prosumer inherits its structure from the Prosumer class and is further composed with specific services and asset interface.
-In the inheritance it gets service objects such as safety, reregister, reorchestrate, shutdown.
+Through inheritance, it gets service objects such as safety, (re)register, (re)orchestrate, shutdown.
+For each asset, new specific service objects class have to be derived, which polymorphism allow smooth operation.

 [^slices]: Slices are vertical layers since there interactions are described in UML Sequence Diagrams.